Laid Off vs. Fired: The Differences and Your Employees’ Rights

 In the end, knowing the difference between a layoff and a firing is crucial.
 For HR professionals, you should always be clear with your employees about which category their termination falls into.

-Many organizations also offer voluntary layoffs as an alternative way to fire people, though this depends on the situation, the person being let go, and many other factors.
-Organizations may do this to ensure that the employee being terminated doesn’t have a difficult time finding a new role in a different organization since the termination isn’t technically voluntary.
+Many organizations also offer voluntary layoffs as an alternative way to fire people, though this will depend on the situation, the person being let go, and other factors.
+Organizations may do this to ensure that the employee being terminated doesn’t have difficulty finding a new role in a different organization, since the termination isn’t technically voluntary.

 In need of outplacement assistance?